 This restored length continues through several further bridges, including the unusual Bonds Mill Bridge, a liftbridge rebuilt in the 1990s as a not entirely successful experiment in the use of advanced structural plastics which will need some further work.

 This well-kept length of channel (benefiting from recent attention by visiting Waterway Recovery Group volunteers including last winter’s Christmas Canal Camp) leads to the third and final major obstacle: the Birmingham to Bristol main line railway.
 The towpath is well catered for with a tunnel through the railway embankment, but the canal passes through a culvert barely big enough for a work punt.
 Agreement will need to be reached with Network Rail about how to insert a navigable sized culvert through the embankment with the minimum of (costly) disruption to train services.
+[Stop press: since this article was written, the new railway bridge has been built during a railway closure over the Christmas 2021 holiday period]

 And beyond the railway is the wide known as ‘The Ocean’, the end of Phase 1B, and the start of almost six miles of restored Phase 1a length leading to Stroud and beyond.